AnouchkaDESMETTRE/HydrogenProject/README.md

  3. *CellValues:* `CellValues` objects (`cellvalues_v` and `cellvalues_p`) are created for the velocity and pressure finite element spaces and the quadrature rule.
 These objects efficiently calculate basis function values and their gradients at quadrature points within each mesh cell.

- 4. *Boundary conditions:* First, consider the axis as a wall, imposing a no-slip condition (zero velocity) using the ConstraintHandler `ch`.
-The boundary conditions are then enforced during time integration through the `ferrite_limiter!(u, _, p, t)` function.
+ 4. *Boundary conditions:* The boundary conditions are then enforced during time integration through the `ferrite_limiter!(u, _, p, t)` function.

  5. *Matrix Assembly:* The code assembles the global mass matrix (M).
 Dealing only with v, we create 4 blocks `Mvv`, `Mvp`, `Mpv`, and `Mpp`.
 Then, the stiffness matrix (K) is assembled, implementing 3 blocks: